TGAC/SingleCellSchemas/README.md

    `pip3 install -r requirements.txt`

-5. Different ways to run the `convert.py` script which is found in the project root directory
+5. Run the `convert.py` script

+   The script is located in the project root directory and can be run in several ways:

-   - Use `launch.xlsx` file to run the script in VSCode by selecting the appropriate configuration
+   - Use the `launch.json` file in the `.vscode` directory in VS Code and select the appropriate configuration

      --**OR**--